giraffe-fsharp/Giraffe/README.md

 ### json

-`json` sets or modifies the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.
+`json` sets or modifies the body of the `HttpResponse` by sending a JSON serialized object to the client.
+This http handler triggers a response to the client and other http handlers will not be able to modify the HTTP headers afterwards any more.
 It also sets the `Content-Type` HTTP header to `application/json`.

 #### Example: